ACL injury

 Reviewed by: Specialist doctors from the Elfcare quality team

-Have you ever twisted your knee during a sudden turn or jump and felt an immediate “pop” followed by swelling or instability?
-That could be a sign of an ACL injury, one of the most common ligament injuries affecting active adults and athletes alike.
+Have you felt an immediate “pop” in your knee followed by swelling or instability?
+These are classic signs of an ACL injury, one of the most significant knee injuries and frequently mismanaged when not assessed early.

 Book your consultation to test your health